QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 DECREASING LONG-TERM DEBT/EQUITY: [PASS]

 Preferred companies must have a ROE of at least 17%.
-CM's ROE of 16.4% is below the minimum 17% that this methodology likes to see, and therefore fails the criterion.
+CM's ROE of 19.7% is above the minimum 17% that this methodology likes to see, and therefore passes the criterion.

 SHARES OUTSTANDING: [NEUTRAL]

 Shares outstanding should be less than 30 million, as fewer shares mean bigger price jumps when demand surges.
 However, there is no penalty for a large number of shares outstanding as long as all the other parameters are met.
 Although CM exceeds the preferred level with shares outstanding of 398 million, the stock still passes the test.